RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/snaps/auto-ssl-with-snaps.md

 For older snaps
 {% endhint %}

-If you want to enable SSL and Let's Encrypt certificates you should:
+If you want to enable TLS and Let's Encrypt certificates you should:

 1. Input a URL starting with HTTPS
 2. Own the domain name you would like to use